dev7060/301-Days-of-Code/record.md

 Day 57: Worked on the password manager.
 Now it can generate random strong passwords using small & capital alphabets, digits and special characters. <br>
 Day 58: Worked on the password manager and text editor.
 Text editor can now open files.
 Password manager is stuck with a bug. <br>
 Day 59: Worked on the password manager.
 Started implementing encryption and decryption of master password. <br>
+Day 60: Completed and tested all the basic functions of the password manager.
+Just some final touch ups and it'll be ready for the beta release. <br>